Bounds on expected propagation time of probabilistic zero forcing: Size bounds for general graphs

-\begin{theorem} For any graph $G$ with $n$ vertices and vertex set $V(G),$ let $S\subeq V(G)$ denote an initial set of blue vertices.
-Then $\ept(G,S)\le n-\abs{S}.$ \end{theorem} \begin{proof} Let $X_0,X_1,\ldots$ denote random variables such that $X_i$ is the set of blue vertices at time $i$ and $X_0=S$ is the initial blue vertex of $G.$ Let $T$ be the smallest index $i$ for which $X_i$ is the whole vertex set of $G.$ Note that $T$ is at least the expected propagation time of $G$ since $X_0$ is chosen as an arbitrary starting vertex.
-It is clear that $T$ is a valid stopping time because $T\le n$ for any fixed $n$ if and only if $X_n$ is the whole vertex set of $G.$ Consider the sequence of random variables $M_n = \abs{X_n} - n,$ where for example we have $M_0 = \abs{X_0} - 0 = \abs{S}$ because at time 0 exactly one vertex is colored blue in the probabilistic zero forcing process.
-We first show that as long as not all the vertices are blue then the expected number of blue vertices increases by at least 1 from the current step to the next step.
+\begin{theorem} We have $\ept(G,S)\le n-\abs{S}.$ \end{theorem} \begin{proof} Let $X_0,X_1,\ldots$ denote random variables such that $X_i$ is the number of blue vertices at time $i$, where $X_0=\abs{S}$.
+Let the random variable $T$ denote the propagation time, namely the smallest index $i$ for which $X_i = n$.
+It is clear that $T$ is a valid stopping time because $T\le i$ for any fixed $i$ if and only if $X_i = n$.
+Consider the sequence of random variables $M_0,M_1,\ldots$ defined by $M_n = X_n - n,$ noting that $M_0 = X_0 - 0 = \abs{S}$.
+We claim that as long as not all the vertices are blue, then the expected number of blue vertices increases by at least 1 from the current step to the next step.
+This proves the claim.